 Practice saying “no” to things you don’t want to do or can’t make time for; this is particularly relevant around the holidays when family and friends make lots of requests of you.

 Trying to please everyone all the time will most likely make you miserable.
-To be happier in 2018, try prioritizing things that are important to you and the most important people in your life.
+To be happier in the new year, try prioritizing things that are important to you and the most important people in your life.
 Be accountable to those things, and ditch the stuff you thought of as obligations that really aren’t mandatory.
 It will take some thought to figure out your priorities, but it’s well worth the time.

 On the surface, this may appear to be a common New Year’s resolution.
 But what makes it different this year is the reasoning behind it.